angela-d/brain-dump/ux-stuff/hplip-dependencies.md

 ```

 ## The Fix
 Compile the run script and *disable qt4* at install time!
+(Step 2 from above; grab the Sourceforge script and proceed until you hit a roadblock, then begin this fix.)
 1. Run `ls -l` and you'll see a directory with read permissions for your root/sudo user was created, launch sudo/root and then `cd` into that directory
 2. Run the makefile with qt4 disabled (this picks you up where it left off before complaining about dependencies):
 ```bash